epicfails1234567890-crypto/antiarteze-language/README.md

 Escribir una pregunta:
 ```
 write "Hi!
-What's your name?:
+What's your name?:"
 read a
 write "Hello "+a
 ```